 Instead of showcasing short game training aids that try to teach you how to hold a hinged wrist (or some other specific technique), this post highlights some basic resources and equipment that will help support your short game practice sessions.

-Our best advice about improving your short game is learn the basics and then do everything you can to get out there and practice.
-Make your practices focused, convenient and fun.
+Our best advice about improving your short game is to learn the basics and then do everything you can to get out there and practice.
+Make your practices focused, convenient, and fun.

 - We will cover the best putting aids in a future post